fbpx

 Here’s my full list of the best Cabo resorts for families.

-You can choose to stay in a condo/vacation rental.
-Just check to see if you can walk to restaurants/stores.
+You can choose to stay in a condo or vacation rental.
+Just check to see if you can walk to restaurants or stores.
 Things are spread out on the San Jose del Cabo side.

 Try Food OUTSIDE of the Resort

-I know it may seem counter-intuitive to pay for an all-inclusive resort (where they have free food) and go PAY for food somewhere else.
+I know it may seem counterintuitive to pay for food at an all-inclusive resort (where they have free food) and then pay for food elsewhere.

-But, you’ll find the freshest and tastiest Mexican food outside of your resort.
+But you’ll find the freshest and tastiest authentic Mexican cuisine outside your resort.

 US Cash is Accepted in Most Places

-While I definitely recommend getting some pesos, don’t stress out if you run out.
+While I definitely recommend getting some Mexican Peso, don’t stress out if you run out.
 Most restaurants and people in the service industry will accept US cash for tips.

-You can always use credit cards to pay for activities or experiences.
-But it’s always best to tip in cash.
+You can always use credit cards to pay for activities or experiences but watch out for foreign transaction fees that some credit cards may charge.
+It’s always best to tip in cash, especially for smaller services like taxi rides or meals.

 Not a Lot of Must-See Attractions

-So, usually, when we plan a family vacation, I do a bunch of research to figure out what to include in our itinerary.
+So, when we plan a family vacation, I usually do a lot of research to figure out what to include in our itinerary.

 While there are lots of kid-friendly things to do in Cabo, there aren’t a lot of historical sites, famous buildings, or iconic places to take selfies.